1. About our work

-The journal aims for intellectually engaging, non-academic style of writing, while maintaining full academic rigour and thoroughness.
+The journal aims for intellectually engaging, jargon-free style of writing while maintaining full academic rigour and thoroughness.
 It aims to address a broad cross-disciplinary as well as non-academic readership.
 The text of the article should, therefore, use as few discipline-specific/technical terms as possible, and provide full explanations for a non-specialist reader if such terms are used.
 The intent is not to limit complexity of ideas but to provide intellectually challenging content in terms that can engage a broad section of the literate public.

 The journal aims for wide-ranging analysis and critical inquiry.
 We are interested in sharp reasoning, informed arguments, fresh perspectives, and a light touch, preferring rational doubt and dissent over statements of belief or tenets of any one discipline.